Goffaux-Lab/goffaux-lab/research/spatial_frequency/index.md

 {% include section.html
   size=wide %}
-  <p style="text-align:center"> Core aspects of face processing are primarily driven by the low spatial frequencies (SF) of the visual image.
-The processing of low SF information accounts for the early neurophysiological dissociation (N170) between face and object visual processing. </p>
+  Core aspects of face processing are primarily driven by the low spatial frequencies (SF) of the visual image.
+The processing of low SF information accounts for the early neurophysiological dissociation (N170) between face and object visual processing.
   {%
   include button.html
   type="article"